idominikosgr/warm-sunset-vscode-theme/readme.md

 ## 👏 Credits

-- Created with ❤️ by Your Name
+- Created with ❤️ by idominikosgr
 - Inspired by the warm colors of a sunset